sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/one_login.md

    URL".
 It should look something like `https://mycompany.onelogin.com/saml/metadata/123456` or `https://app.onelogin.com/saml/metadata/123456`.
 Record this for the next section.

-## 2. Add the SAML auth provider to Sourcegraph site config
+## 2. Add the SAMl auth provider to Sourcegraph site config

 [Add a SAML auth provider](./index.md#add-a-saml-provider) with `identityProviderMetadataURL` set to the Issuer URL recorded from the previous section.
 Here is an example: